zappybiby/VampireSurvivorsAI/README.md

 melonloader mod - AI plays vampire survivors

-algo: velocity obstacle lite
+Uses a velocity obstacle based method to avoid harm

-tried to make it kite

-doesn't really kite

-also wall detection is bugged

-but the debug draw is pretty cool
+tries to kite enemies by staying within a certain distancae and following an arc pattern around clusters of enemies
 ![image](image.png)